imr-framework/pypulseq/examples/scripts/STYLE_GUIDE.md

         Write the sequence to a .seq file.
 Default is False. seq_filename : str, optional
         Output filename for the .seq file.
-Default is 'gre_pypulseq.seq'. fov : float, optional
+Default is 'gre_pypulseq.seq'. fov : float or tuple of float, optional
         Field of view in meters.
+If a single value, it is used for both x and y.
+        If a tuple, it is (fov_x, fov_y).
 Default is 256e-3. n_x : int, optional
         Number of readout samples.
 Default is 64.
     ...